 So what is Quizlet?
 It’s a “create your own” flashcard, quiz, and study games website.
 There is also a free app (iOS and android) that you can download for on-the-go studying.
 Perfect for studying during spring break!

 Unfortunately, the website’s homepage is also a superb procrastination tool.
-There’s a pretty nifty, extremely distracting map that shows what people are using Quizlet to study for, all around the world, in real-time.
-Cool to see, easy to get stuck watching for 10 minutes.
+There’s a pretty nifty, extremely distracting map that shows what people are using Quizlet to study, all around the world, in real time.
+Cool to see, but easy to get stuck watching for 10 minutes.

 But if you want to make your own set of digital flashcards, or take practice tests, this site is great.
 Teachers are using it to assign homework quizzes and other assignments.